Menu

 Half Moon Pass Trail is in the northern Sawatch Range, part of the Rocky Mountains in the US state of Colorado.
 It is located in the Holy Cross Wilderness northeast of Mount of the Holy Cross in Eagle County.
 Half Moon Pass Trail is south of Interstate 70, south of Minturn, southwest of Vail and south of Beaver Creek Resort, Colorado.
 Half Moon Pass Trail is accessible from Tigiwon Road, south of Minturn.
 The hike from Half Moon Pass Trailhead, elevation 10,314 feet, to the summit of Mount of the Holy Cross and back to the trailhead is approximately twelve miles and ten hours.
 From Half Moon Pass, the trail descends to East Cross Creek at 10,800 feet.
 East Cross Creek is fed by Lake Patricia, high at 11,398 feet.
 Past the creek, the trail ascends rapidly above the trees into a boulder field to the top of Mount of the Holy Cross, approximately six miles from the trailhead.
 Hiking Colorado: Holy Cross Wilderness, a hiking guide by Kim Fenske, provides a description of Half Moon Pass Trail.

-Halfmoon Bay is a small town located in the Sunshine Coast region of British Columbia.
-The town is situated on the eastern shore of Halfmoon Bay, and is surrounded by the Coast Mountains.
+halfmoon bay is a small town located in the Sunshine Coast region of British Columbia.
+The town is situated on the eastern shore of halfmoon bay, and is surrounded by the Coast Mountains.
 The area is known for its rugged coastline, dense forests, and pristine lakes and rivers.
 The town is a popular tourist destination, and is home to a variety of outdoor activities, including fishing, hiking, camping, and kayaking.

 Trail maps